Deliver the Training

 Whole Brain Learning Theory

 Our brain is divided into two hemispheres — the left brain and the right brain.
-The left side of a brain is the Dr. Spock of Star Trek (the logical side), while our right side is our Henry David Thoreau (the creative side).
+The left side of a brain is the Dr. Spock of Star Trek (the logical side), while our right side is our Henry David Thoreau (the playful and creative side).

 Note that both sides of the brain work together as they are not completely divided; however, depending on the task at hand, one half is normally considered more dominant.
-Thus the idea is to actively engage both halves equally.
+Thus, the idea is to actively engage both halves equally.

 Our left hemisphere characteristics include: judgmental, linear, logical, systematic, and verbal.
 It provides: